 In the first Rayman Mr. Stone can't be hurt at all by your attacks, and even the smaller rock men are Invincible Minor Minions that stay down only for a few seconds.
 Unfortunately for him the arena features a tall idol tower that can be knocked over his head and smash him to bits.

-The Medusa boss in Hercules can only be killed by running around and hide behind shields mounted on the wall to reflect its gaze.
+The Medusa boss in Hercules can only be killed by running around and hiding behind shields mounted on the wall to reflect its gaze.

 The boss of World 2-S1 (Atlantic Abyss) in Super Mario Fusion Revival is a White Shark.
 It is invincible against all of your attacks, it constantly seeks you out, and it rushes you at blinding speed.
 There are large jellyfish that enter the playfield occasionally.
 The only way to damage the White Shark is to dupe it into rushing into a jellyfish.